-Do you know your Strudel from your Schnitzel?
-Take your German cooking further with the language-learning app Babbel.
-Its range of professionally-made German language courses will get you reading German recipes before you can say Kartoffelpuffer.
-Download Babbel today and get stuck in.
+Do you know your umlauts from your U-bahn?
+Take your German further with the language-learning app Babbel.
+Its range of professionally-made language courses will get you reading, writing, speaking, and listening to German from the comfort of your own phone.
+Download Babbel today and get started.

 What languages do people speak in Germany?